-Implementation: This measure shall be implemented in the manner described above.
-The County, using the services of a qualified biologist, will conduct pre-construction surveys if construction activities are initiated between March 1 and September 15.
+This measure shall be implemented in the manner described above and shall be included in any construction bid documents.
+County, using the services of a qualified biologist, will conduct preconstruction surveys if construction activities are initiated between March 1 and September 15.